Tyler Bishop | Voluntary Public Medical Records

 Mild reduction in enzyme activity (~65% of normal)

-Factor V Leiden and Antiphospholipid antibodies tested to evaluate potential coagulopathy following joint bleeding.
+Factor V Leiden tested 01/16.
+Comprehensive coagulation factor panel and von Willebrand profile tested 02/24 to evaluate potential coagulopathy following joint bleeding.

 Factor V Leiden (R506Q Mutation)